AsteriskAmpersand/Ice-Stable/README.md

 - Equipment UIs now show true Attack (aka Raw) and true Element values for weapons.
   - > This removes the useless bloat multipliers that aren't actually used by the game for any calculations.
 - Chat channel no longer changes during certain actions (joining party/session/etc).
+- Quantity selection UIs now support two new behaviors when increment/decrementing by 1:
+  - Decrementing below 1 will now loop around to the maximum possible quantity.
+  - Incrementing above the maximum possible quantity will now loop around to 1.
+  - > These changes allow faster buying, selling, or melding of full stacks of items.

 #### 【 Systems Changes 】 ####
 - Despawn time for item drops from Monsters increased to 30 minutes (up from 1 or 2 minutes).